The members of the International Board, in addition to the International President, are:

 Yvan Legris joined the International Board as Treasurer in January 2017.
 Prior to joining MSF, he spent over 30 years at HR Consulting firm Aon Hewitt where he became the global Chief Executive of the consulting division in 2012.
 Yvan is an actuary by profession and has been pursuing a Masters in Humanitarian Action at the CERAH since September 2016.
 He has been a volunteer advisor on HR projects to the MSF International Office since April 2016.
 He lives in London and was born in Mauritius.

 Rachel Kiddell-Monroe is a lawyer and an activist, specialising in global health, governance and bioethics.
-Joining MSF in1992, Rachel spent five years in the field as head of mission in Djibouti, Rwanda and the Democratic Republic of Congo.
+Joining MSF in 1992, Rachel spent five years in the field as head of mission in Djibouti, Rwanda and the Democratic Republic of Congo.
 She also spent four years in Latin America heading a regional humanitarian affairs initiative.
 Between assignments, Rachel has taken on a variety of programme, advocacy and policy roles with MSF, including Director of the Access Campaign in Canada between 2003 and 2007.
 Rachel is currently President of the Board of Directors of the international advocacy group Universities Allied for Essential Medicines, and has consulted for a number of health organisations internationally.
-Rachel was elected to the International Board in June 2013.
+Rachel was first elected to the International Board in June 2013, and relected for a second term in 2016.
+Rachel was reelected to the International Board during the 2016 IGA.

 Áine Markham trained as a general and paediatric nurse in Ireland.
 She worked with MSF in the field between 1994 and 1998, before moving to the headquarters in Brussels where she held the position of Operational Coordinator and later Director of Operations.
 In 2004, she became an independent consultant, a move that coincided with her living in Ghana and Bolivia.
 Since returning to Belgium in 2011, she has worked with a number of international NGOs, Foundations and Academic Institutions on different public health issues.
 In 2014, Áine was elected to the board of MSF Belgium.